frederickjjoubert/goap/README.md

 ### Goals

-Goals define a desired world state.
+Goals define a desired state.
 Create goals using the builder pattern:

 ```rust
 use goap::prelude::*;